techidaily/site-games-able/source/_posts/a-selective-guide-to-exceptional-twitch-download-apps.md

 **Download:** [CleverGet](https://cleverget.tv/) (Free Trial, Premium)

  Using the online tools, desktop applications, and smartphone apps mentioned above, you can seamlessly download Twitch VODs for offline viewing.
-Bear in mind that the[copyright of the videos](https://www.makeuseof.com/how-to-check-if-a-video-is-copyrighted/) belongs to the streamer, and redistributing the content without permission is strictly prohibited.
+Bear in mind that the [copyright of the videos](https://www.makeuseof.com/how-to-check-if-a-video-is-copyrighted/) belongs to the streamer, and redistributing the content without permission is strictly prohibited.
 Therefore, download content for personal use only and avoid any commercial use.

 <ins class="adsbygoogle"